Choreography Mentorship program ~ Round Two ~

 with Alex Ketley and David Maurice

-A living, two to six-month choreographic mentorship program examining how we as artists embrace this period of global upheaval to dramatically affect and influence our work.
+This living, two-month choreographic mentorship program exams how we as artists embrace this period of global upheaval to dramatically affect and influence our work.
+It strategically occurs on the weekends so that all demographics, including working professionals and full-time students can participate.
 This confronting and empowering program is designed to challenge the next generation of choreographers' notions around research, creation, and performance.
 Through physical practice, guided discussion, and intentional guest speakers, choreographers Alex Ketley and David Maurice will mentor deep and honest personal investigation that embraces our current state of convulsive metamorphosis.
-Mentees can choose to participate in a two-month, four-month, or, the full six-month program, certificate program that culminates in an Un-Gala produced by HAVEN.

 PHYSICAL and INTELLECTUAL DIALOG